kedro-org/kedro/docs/source/deployment/databricks.md

 ### How to use Datasets stored on Databricks DBFS

 DBFS is a distributed file system mounted into a DataBricks workspace and accessible on a DataBricks cluster.
-It maps cloud object storage URIs to relative paths simplifying the process of persisting files.
-This is useful for libraries to read/write distributed storage as if it's a local file.
-Some of our datasets like `SparkDataSet` expect the filepath in DBFS to be prefixed with `/dbfs` this is because DataBricks will resolve any filepath given to PySpark in DBFS.
-However, when loading datasets using Pandas, DataBricks will resolve the filepath in the block storage volume attached to the driver node.
-This will result in a `DataSetError`, as the code will try to load files from the DBFS save location which doesn't exist in the local filesystem.
+It maps cloud object storage URIs to relative paths so as to simplify the process of persisting files.
+With DBFS, libraries can read from or write to distributed storage as if it's a local file.

+Some of Kedro's datasets like `SparkDataSet` expect the file path in DBFS to be prefixed with `/dbfs` because DataBricks resolves any path given to PySpark in DBFS. **However, Kedro's Pandas datasets do not work in the same way** and will result in a `DataSetError`, as the code will try to load files from a DBFS save location which doesn't exist in the local filesystem.